nextensio/docs/content/en/Architecture/policyattr/_index.md

 }
 ```

-Now let's consider how the above policy would look if we were to define Host attributes for our two
+Now let's consider how the above policy would look if we were to define App attributes for our two
 instances of superduper.com and assign them some match values for use in the policy.

-Assume we define the attribute userTierSelect per route/instance tag of host superduper.com.
+Assume we define the attribute userTierSelect per route/instance tag of application superduper.com.

 ```
 Tag 	 Attribute        Match values	  Comments